mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 The underlying assumption of the work here is re-examined in a stream on later work by  Kafai and Peppler etc, who after extensive research in this area begin to ask instead how to create new communities rather than aiming to break into existing ones.

  - building new clubhouses is important, creating new learning environments which align with values of participants [@kafai_beyond_2014].

+ #### Barrier - Identity and computer cultures

+**Studies exploring identity and barriers to participation**

+Issues of identities and barriers have been explored in relation to gender in terms of game making in several studies.
+REWRITE WITH CORRECT CITATIONS - ALSO INCLUDE THE GAME TESTERS OF BLACK STUDENTS.
+Issues of identities and barriers have been explored in relation to gender in terms of game making in several studies.
+ REWRITE WITH CORRECT CITATIONS - ALSO INCLUDE THE GAME TESTERS OF BLACK STUDENTS.

+ To address the issue of girl's low self-confidence in the area of computing compared to their ability Beyer et al., 2003; Margolis and Fisher, 2002), extensive research by Roberson on game making in schools measured gender differences in performance and attitudes to game making and computing in pre post tests Robertson, 2013, 2012).
+The findings were mixed as while girls outperformed boys in use of computational structures, neither gender ended the programme with a greater desire to learn more about computers in the future.
+The Girls Creating Games programme which asked similar questions concerning the impact of a Flash-based game programme on computer proficiency and desire to continue with computer studies Denner, 2007).
+Findings were again mixed but encouraging in some areas.
+While there was no increase in desire to persue computing, there were marked increases in computer related confidence, ability and a decrease in gender stereo typing around computer use.

+ The issues of gender stereo-typing and identity in relation to computers were explored by Pelletier as part of the Making Games project using the Mission Maker software 2008).
+Data was recorded from two UK schools in an 18 month after school programme.
+Pelletier draws on the work of Butler 1988) to caution against overdue influence of a set conception of gender or cultural stereotypes, seeing gender as a personal and flexible product of continuing activities and interactions.
+In this study, she explored the promise of the process of game design and the analysis of gaming habits as a platform and set of tools for young participants to explore and construct their gender identity over time.
+This area is a rich seam to explore and a more recent study by Fisher and Jenson critically explored diverse themes through a summer game making programme 2017).
+Emerging issues included pinkification, marginalisation and exclusions of women from game cultures, sexualisation and harassment.

+ Kafai and Burke also address the issues of gender identities and game design 2014).
+They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
+Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

+To address the issue of girl's low self-confidence in the area of computing compared to their ability Beyer et al., 2003; Margolis and Fisher, 2002), extensive research by Roberson on game making in schools measured gender differences in performance and attitudes to game making and computing in pre post tests Robertson, 2013, 2012).
+The findings were mixed as while girls outperformed boys in use of computational structures, neither gender ended the programme with a greater desire to learn more about computers in the future.
+The Girls Creating Games programme which asked similar questions concerning the impact of a Flash-based game programme on computer proficiency and desire to continue with computer studies Denner, 2007).
+Findings were again mixed but encouraging in some areas.
+While there was no increase in desire to persue computing, there were marked increases in computer related confidence, ability and a decrease in gender stereo typing around computer use.

+The issues of gender stereo-typing and identity in relation to computers were explored by Pelletier as part of the Making Games project using the Mission Maker software 2008).
+Data was recorded from two UK schools in an 18 month after school programme.
+Pelletier draws on the work of Butler 1988) to caution against overdue influence of a set conception of gender or cultural stereotypes, seeing gender as a personal and flexible product of continuing activities and interactions.
+In this study, she explored the promise of the process of game design and the analysis of gaming habits as a platform and set of tools for young participants to explore and construct their gender identity over time.
+This area is a rich seam to explore and a more recent study by Fisher and Jenson critically explored diverse themes through a summer game making programme 2017).
+Emerging issues included pinkification, marginalisation and exclusions of women from game cultures, sexualisation and harassment.

+Kafai and Burke also address the issues of gender identities and game design 2014).
+They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
+Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

 ### Technical barriers & knowledge barriers